No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 These are devices Ableton officially recognises as control surfaces.
 Connect them and Live maps everything automatically — clip grid, mixer faders, sends, cue buttons — with no MIDI mapping required.
 They’re built around the way Ableton actually works rather than trying to replicate a CDJ layout.

-Akai APC40 MKII — Best Native Controller for DJs
+1. Akai APC40 MKII — best native controller for DJs

 Native — Top Pick Akai APC40 MKII

 The APC40 MKII remains the most DJ-relevant native Ableton controller available.
-It’s the only officially supported device that includes a proper mixer section — eight channel faders, a crossfader, eight send knobs, and per-channel cue buttons — alongside a 5×8 clip launch grid.
-Connect it and Live maps everything instantly, no setup required.
+It’s the only officially supported device that includes a proper mixer section — eight channel faders, a crossfader, eight send knobs and per-channel cue buttons — alongside a 5×8 clip launch grid.
+Connect it and Live maps everything instantly.

 For DJs, the layout is closer to a mixer than anything else in the native Ableton ecosystem.
-Eight faders and a crossfader give you hands-on level control across eight channels simultaneously.
-The 40-button RGB clip grid handles loop launching, one-shots, and stem triggering.
+Eight faders and a crossfader give you hands-on level control across eight channels at once.
+The 40-button RGB clip grid handles loop launching, one-shots and stem triggering.
 It’s the fastest path from zero to a working Ableton DJ setup.

 • Native Ableton Live control surface — plug and play